mframpton/seqfam/README.md

-# CohPy
+# Seqfam

 Requirements
 ============

-*CohPy* is compatible with Windows, Mac OS X and Linux operating systems.
+*Seqfam* is compatible with Windows, Mac OS X and Linux operating systems.
 It is coded using Python 3.6, but can also be run by Python 2.7.
 It requires various data analysis libraries/packages such as *Pandas*.
 The user can acquire almost all of these by downloading and installing the *Anaconda* python distribution.
 The *StatsModels* module, which is not in the *Anaconda* distribution, is also required.
 Having cloned the repository, the user should add the repository *src* directory to their python path.

 Modules
 =======

-*CohPy* has 5 modules:
+*Seqfam* has 5 modules:
 1.	*gene_drop.py*: Monte Carlo gene dropping;
 2.	*pof.py*: variant pattern of occurrence in families;
 3.	*gene_burden.py*: regression-based gene burden testing;